abhilashk433/Hacktoberfest-2018/README.md

 ## Step 2: Star this [repo](https://github.com/abhilashk433/Hacktoberfest-2018) and share it with your friends.
 ## Step 3: Just open "[index.html](https://github.com/abhilashk433/Hacktoberfest-2018/blob/master/index.html)" and include your name and the link to your github profile in the "[li](https://github.com/abhilashk433/Hacktoberfest-2018/blob/master/index.html)" tags to make a connection with all other open enthusiasts like us.

+## Step 4: Submitted the PR?
+Great!
+Let's brag about it on twitter!
+[Click Here to tweet](https://ctt.ac/F4l9B)

 Happy coding fellas!!

 Don't worry newcomers!!
 Everyone's PRs will be merged!!
 Make this your first step to development and open source.
 Get the confidence you require!!